henningsieh/growagram-v2/.github/instructions/coding-guidelines.instructions.md

 - Plan for scalability

 Remember: This is an active development project in Phase 1 of 3.
 Prioritize clean, maintainable code that supports the growing feature set and user base.

+Important: never hallucinate about things, you don'T know, Feel free to ask me at any time to prevent false conclusions on your side!